Special Olympics Canada

-Special Olympics Canada is a national organization founded in 1969 to help people with intellectual disabilities develop self-confidence and social skills through sports training and competition.
+Special Olympics Canada (Olympiques spéciaux Canada) is a national organization founded in 1969 to help people with intellectual disabilities develop self-confidence and social skills through sports training and competition.

 About

 The group is a national non-profit grassroots organization with more than 13,000 trained volunteer coaches.
 It provides its services through local sport clubs to more than 38,000 athletes.
 Its programs are supported by corporate sponsorship, fundraising activities, government funding as well as individual donors.
 This includes more than 12,000 members of the policing community who have supported Special Olympics, largely through the Law Enforcement Torch Run.

 Special Olympics Canada is part of a global movement — Special Olympics — that is structured into regional, provincial and national programs and competitions.
 National competitions are held every two years, alternating between summer and winter games with Special Olympics World Games held in the year following national games.
 Canadian athletes have the opportunity to participate along with more than 150 other countries in Special Olympics World Summer or Winter Games through selection in the national team program.